mrbya/dvm/README.md

 ## Full run

-Compilation, elaboration and simulation steps can be executed in sequence using the `-all` option.
+Compilation, elaboration and simulation steps can be executed in sequence using the `-all` option.

 ## Waveform dump